(1946 - )

 From officiating at collegiate, national, international, and Olympic/Paralympic Winter Games competitions, to helping preserve the area’s rich history of winter sports, to conducting clinics and certifying race officials, to masterfully administering ski clubs and ski associations -- the name Barbara Yamada is at the forefront.

-A native of Pocatello, Idaho, her journey through numerous winter sport domains includes being a Junior and Senior B racer, ski instructor, ski coach, certified referee, and Executive Director of the Intermountain Division-USSA in 1973-1974.
+A native of Pocatello, Idaho, her journey through numerous winter sport domains includes being a Junior and Senior B racer, ski instructor, ski coach, certified referee, and Executive Director of the Intermountain Division-USSA from 1973 to 1974.

 Her voluminous volunteer resume includes being a charter member of the Alf Engen Ski Museum Foundation Board and of the University of Utah J. Willard Marriott Library’s Ski Archives Advisory Board, where she has served as chair of its annual Ski Affair since 2000.